Australian Bride Demands Guests Pony Up $200 Cash Because Their Gift Wasn’t Expensive Enough

 — New York Post (@nypost) December 7, 2018

 The unnamed Bridezilla called the woman a few weeks after the wedding with a complaint.
 She (the bride) had looked up the cost of the candle and cash, and determined that the amount the couple spent was considerably less than what the bride and groom spent to host the couple at the wedding.
-Since the guests were in the red on the ledger, they owed the bride and groom another $219 Australian (approximately $155 U.S.), and when should she expect her check?
+Since the guests were in the red on the ledger, they owed the bride and groom another $219 Australian (approximately $155 U.S.).

 “At first I thought she was being sarcastic and joking, but she was serious.
 She didn’t consider the candle a real gift because ‘it wasn’t the big one that she wanted.'”